Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 The ip.js SDK is a lightweight, asynchronous JavaScript library that enables visitor tracking, session management, and event logging.
 It is the analytics core of the personalization system.

-• Visitor Identity Management: Generates a unique visitor ID (UUID4) and persists it for 2 years in a first-party cookie (iv) to identify returning users.
+• Visitor identity management – Generates a unique visitor ID (UUID4) and persists it for two years in a first-party cookie (iv) to identify returning users.

-• Session Management: Maintains short-lived session IDs (30 minutes) in a cookie (is) to group user behavior within a single browsing session.
+• Session management – Maintains short-lived (30 minutes) session IDs in the cookie is to group user behavior within a single browsing session.

-• Command Queue System: Uses a global window._iaq array as a command queue.
-This allows you to push tracking commands before the SDK has fully loaded, ensuring no events are missed.
+• Command queue system – Uses a global window._iaq array as a command queue.
+This lets you push tracking commands before the SDK has fully loaded, ensuring no events are missed.

 CommandExampleDescription